kajzerkasia/GYMtrainingPlannerBack/README.md

 #### *what I didn't manage to do because of the deadline?
 * add more tests
 * organize styles
-* add url validation on add
+* add url validation on add (made on development version)
 * add sanitize on frontend
 * add more error handling